FRIDAY, June 29th, 2007, AT 12:30 PM, PT

 you join the Fight Party with us.

-to seeing "The BEST" Amateur Kickboxers in Orlando!
+We look forward to seeing "The BEST" Amateur Kickboxers in Orlando!

 2007 IKF WORLD CLASSIC BELTS?